Ted's Hiking World Hidden Canyon & Weeping Rock

 The Hidden Canyon Trail runs behind the dark triangle at left-center

-It seems that I screwed up, however, big time.
-Having inadequately perused my literature prior to setting out, I missed a free-standing arch that apparently is located across from the big mossy wall.
+It seems, however, that I screwed up big-time.
+Having inadequately perused my literature prior to setting out, I missed a freely standing arch that apparently is located across from the big mossy wall.
 Shucks.
 I could have bagged my third arch of the day, each on a different hike.

 Go Back